Lumines Supernova: Development and release

+Reception

+Lumines Supernova received "favorable" reviews according to the review aggregation website Metacritic.

 Common compliments to the game from reviewers were the addition of the DigDown mode and Sequencer.
 In regards to DigDown mode, Greg Miller of IGN praised it for its challenge.
 PlayStation Official Magazine – UK reviewer Jonti Davies gave similar praise to DigDown mode noting that it adds a challenge to the standard gameplay, but also considered the total amount of 20 levels to be short.
 Michael McWhertor of Kotaku appreciated the additions of both DigDown mode and the Sequencer options to the pre-established gameplay and noted they add new ways to look at the same gameplay.
 GameSpot reviewer, Mitch Dyer, didn't consider the new mode as enjoyable as the main game but found it to be a nice change of pace.
 Christian Donlan of Eurogamer found the DigDown mode enjoyable to play for an hour but noted that it lacked replay value after completion.

 The lack of online multiplayer and new features was a common complaint among reviewers.
 Miller criticized the recycled content from previous games and noted the game could've had more original content.
-Although Miller recognizes online leaderboards and ways to track stats, he would've preferred it be replaced with online multiplayer.
-Dyer recognized the online multiplayer component vital, but still considered its absence disappointing.
+Although Miller recognizes online leaderboards and ways to track stats, he would've preferred it replaced with online multiplayer.
+Dyer recognized the online multiplayer component not vital to enjoy the game, but still considered its absence disappointing.
 Jeff Gerstmann of Giant Bomb also commented on the lack of online multiplayer but didn't consider it a significant loss due to not enjoying it in its predecessor, Lumines Live!.

+IGN listed it in their Top 25 PlayStation Games, Top 10 PlayStation Network Exclusive Games, and was the Runner up to the website's Game of the Month for December 2008.
+Playmania ranked the game in 4th place on their seven most favorite puzzle games.
+Game Informer recommended the game, and noted it compiled the best features from its predecessor and adding new gameplay mode.